qxcodefup/arcade/base/002/Readme.md

-## #operações L2 - Pintando a casa - Calculando a área do triângulo
+## L2 - Pintando a casa - Calculando a área do triângulo
 [](solver.c)

 ![](__capa.jpg)